YOGINI PROJECT NOW – AUTUMN 2018

-b) new equipment and interview budget for an extended video interview series with some of the trailblazing women both east and west in the dharma
+* Film equipment and interview budget for extending our Yogini Archives video interview series with some of the accomplished, trailblazing women both east and west in the Dharma.

 SO WHAT IS THIS ALL ABOUT, WHAT IS THIS FOR?

 When the project was first an aspiration, as it was being founded, the project founder met extensively with Tsoknyi Rinpoche over a year receiving advice.
-He quintessentialized the project – the essence of it’s purpose – with these words:
+He essentialized the project with these words:

 “THIS IS FOR CREATING MORE YOGINIS IN THE WORLD”